 What are PIRs?

-Passive Infrared sensors detect body heat, or infrared energy.
+Passive Infrared motion sensors detect body heat or infrared energy.

 The sensor views the room as a grid.
 If it senses a block of temperature moving across the grid, it will interpret this as a person (who may be an intruder!)

 One of the most famous examples of infrared heat detection was in the movie The Predator.
 Arnold Schwarzenegger covers himself in mud to conceal his body heat.
 It makes for a great movie scene, but it wouldn’t work in real life.
 Within 30 seconds the mud would be warmed by Dutch’s body heat and he’d be spotted!

 How is a sensor pet-friendly?

 Some sensors can disregard pets of a certain weight – any mass of infrared movement below a size and depth will be ignored.
 In Boundary’s case, you can adjust sensitivity to ignore any pet weighing less than 35kg.

 How do false alarms occur?

-False alarms can be caused by pets moving, drafts of heat, shifts in sunlight, insects crawling inside and low batteries.
-The best way to avoid any of these is to buy a premium alarm and get it professionally installed.
+Common causes of false burglar alarms include pets moving, drafts of heat, shifts in sunlight, insects crawling inside and low batteries.
+The best way to avoid any of these is to buy a premium alarm and choose professional alarm installation.

 To be a Graded alarm, the PIR sensor will be built with certain technical specs.
 For example, a Boundary PIR sensors has a sealed lens, which stops bugs getting into the plastic casing.
 You’d think this would be relatively rare, but according to Which? insects account for around 30% of false alarms in the UK.
 The alarm must also be professionally installed to be graded.